Islamism in the United Kingdom

-Islamism, also known as political Islam, the use of Islam as a source of political identity and action, has existed in the United Kingdom since the 1970s, and has become widely visible and a topic of political discourse since the beginning of the 21st century.
+Islamism, also known as political Islam, is the use of Islam as a source of political identity and action, and has existed in the United Kingdom since the 1970s.
+It has become widely visible and a topic of political discourse since the beginning of the 21st century.

-Islam in the United Kingdom has grown rapidly due to immigration since the 1980s.
-According to the 2021 Census, Muslims make up approximately 6.5% of the population in England and Wales, totaling around 3.9 million people.
-This reflects an increase from the 2011 Census, which recorded Muslims at 4.9% (2.7 million).

 Early history

-Radical Islam has been present in Great Britain since the 1970s, but had not received wider public attention prior to the 7 July 2005 London bombings; terrorism in Britain during the 1970s to 1990s was mostly due to the Northern Ireland conflict, and it was only after the 2005 incidents that the presence of radical political Islam in Britain was widely recognised and studied.
+Radical Islam has been present in Great Britain since the 1970s, but had not received wider public attention prior to the 7 July 2005 London bombings.
+Terrorism in Britain during the 1970s through the 1990s was mostly due to the Northern Ireland conflict, and it was only after the 2005 incidents that the presence of radical political Islam in Britain was widely recognised and studied.

-Dawatul Islam is an Islamist organisation based in London, founded in 1978 from the Jamaat-e-Islami Pakistan-originated UK Islamic Mission to cater to East Bengali Muslims in Britain after the founding of the country of Bangladesh in 1971.
+Dawatul Islam is an Islamist organisation based in London founded in 1978 by the Jamaat-e-Islami Pakistan-originated UK Islamic Mission to cater to East Bengali Muslims in Britain after the founding of the country of Bangladesh in 1971.